codesyncapp/codesync-vs/README.md

 **AI-Powered Coding Summaries: Stay Synced Without the Overhead.**

 Developers and managers can spend 30+ minutes daily on standup updates and sync meetings.
 CodeSync's AI-generated summaries offer a fast and efficient way to stay on top of your team's development progress.
-Whether you're a developer keeping in sync with teammates or a manager ensuring the project is on track, CodeSync delivers clear, human-readable coding overviews directly from your IDE.
+Whether you're a developer keeping up-to-date with your team's daily progress, or a manager needing biweekly updates, CodeSync delivers clear, human-readable coding overviews directly to where you need them.
 No more manual tracking or sifting through code reviews — our summaries keep your entire team aligned, without the distractions.
 Integrate seamlessly with Slack to streamline your workflow.
 Available now for VS Code, JetBrains IDEs, and Cursor!

 **Key Features**
 - **Daily AI Summaries in Slack:** Keep everyone aligned with non-intrusive daily summaries posted in team channels.
 Perfect for quick stand-ups or catching up after a busy day.